 USA Today, bestselling author, Janette Rallison/CJ Hill writes books because writing is much more fun than cleaning bathrooms.
 Her avoidance of housework has led her to writing 30 novels that have sold over 1,000,000 print copies and have been on many reading and state lists.
 Her books are fantasy, sci-fi, and romantic comedy because hey, there is enough angst in real life, but there’s a drastic shortage of humor, romance and hot guys who fight dragons.
 She lives in Chandler, Arizona with her husband, kids, and enough cats to classify her as eccentric.
 You can find Janette Rallison & CJ Hill here.

-Classes: Copywriting: The Art of Persuasion, Character Agency
+Class: Copywriting: The Art of Persuasion

 Rebecca Rode is an award-winning USA Today and Wall Street Journal bestselling author of YA speculative fiction.
 Her indie publications include the Numbers Game trilogy, the Ember in Space series, and numerous novellas.
 She also has traditionally published nonfiction and magazine articles.
 Rebecca is represented by Kelly Peterson at Rees Literary Agency.